AI and product classification for pricing in the cosmetics sector

 Data science is a great starting point to creating value insights for a brand that does not have an existing classification.
 If the retailer already has classifications, data science will help gain accuracy by verifying the validity of the classifications in place and by enriching them.

-Receipts constitute a massive volume of data for retailers, and this data is continually renewed.
+Receipts constitute a massive volume of data for retailers, and this data is continually being renewed.
 This is not an obstacle for AI but rather provides it with a great opportunity to learn.
 By analyzing sales receipts, a machine learning algorithm can identify purchase behaviours and links between products that are very difficult to perceive “with the naked eye”.
-For example, cases where the price increase of a shampoo would lead to a drop in the sales of a shower gel of the same brand.
-Once the classification is identified and the automation is in place, teams will be able to feed the AI algorithm with new information.
-This article presents a first example of classification.
-The data available to the retailer will sharpen their insights as they will have access to store receipts, online shopping carts, web visits, the number of customers registering for loyalty programs etc.
+For example, cases where an increase in the price of an electric sander would lead to an increase in manual sanding equipment of the same brand.
+Once the classification is identified and automation is in place, teams can "feed" the AI algorithm with new information.
+This article shows a first example of classification.
+All the data available to the retailer will allow him to gain finesse: store receipts crossed with web shopping carts, web visits, and insights into loyalty programs, for example.
+Thus, new classifications can be identified: "routine" product, impulse product, etc.

 AI and business experts form a team, they feed each other.
 AI enables business experts to make swift classifications.
 Business experts, in turn, send new information to the AI to adapt to a given context which could include incoming products, a competitive and fluctuating environment or new trends.

-AI eliminates the time-consuming task of managing classifications over time and teams can focus on optimizing pricing strategies based on different classifications, performance indicators and the retailer’s business strategy (e.g., optimizing private labels, favoring the web, targeting new customers, etc.).
-A pricing tool that is powerful and flexible enough to integrate these classifications in real time allows us to test the efficiency of a classification, compare several classifications and change the strategy very quickly if necessary.
+AI eliminates the time-consuming management of classifications over time and teams can focus on optimizing pricing strategies based on different classifications, performance indicators and the retailer’s business strategy (e.g., optimizing private labels, favoring the web, targeting new customers, etc.).
+A pricing tool that is powerful and flexible enough to integrate these classifications in real time allows us to test the efficiency of a classification, compare several classifications, and change the strategy very quickly if necessary.